howardsolutions/intermediate-react-19/README.md

 - No matter how much of an interactive app you have, large swaths of it are inert markup, text, and content.
 You don't need React to generate HTML that shows a few headers and paragraphs.

+### the relationship between server and client components in terms of component hierarchy?

+Server components can be children of other server components, but client components cannot have server components as children.
+If the top-level component is a client component, all of its children will also be client components.

+### the default rendering mode for React components in the new React architecture?
+By default, components are server components.
+Developers must explicitly opt into client components using the 'use client' directive when client-side interactivity or hooks are needed.